jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 why are asserts important?
 *********************************************************************************

 When building a program I can add ``assert`` statements to make sure something is :ref:`True<test_what_is_true>` before it can continue.
-I can also test how the program behaves when it is given inputs by using ``assert`` statements.
-These help catch bugs that break previous tested behavior when introduced, as well as answer the following questions
+I can also use them to test how the program behaves when it is given inputs.
+This help catch bugs that break previous tested behavior when introduced, as well as answer the following questions

 * what is the same?
 * What is different?

-A difference between my expectations and reality (what happens when I run the program) gives me a clue about what changes are needed to make them match
+A difference between my expectations and reality (what happens when I run the program) gives me a clue about what to change to make them match

 ----